rails/rails/guides/source/form_helpers.md

 ### Adding Fields on the Fly

 Rather than rendering multiple sets of fields ahead of time you may wish to add them only when a user clicks on an "Add new address" button.
-Rails does not provide any built-in support for this.
-When generating new sets of fields you must ensure the key of the associated array is unique - the current JavaScript date (milliseconds since the [epoch](https://en.wikipedia.org/wiki/Unix_time)) is a common choice.
+Rails does not provide any built-in support for this though.

 Forms to External Resources
 ---------------------------